francescoaristei/nsds/akka/README.md

 Upon receiving a PublishMsg, it forwards it to both the workers that handle them using the policy specified above.
 Upon receiving a SubscribeMsg, it forwards it to the corresponding worker depending on the value of the key (even/odd).

-Normally, the context of the broker is set to notIsOn() If a broker receives a BatchMsg:
+Normally, the context of the broker is set to notIsOn().

+If a broker receives a BatchMsg:
--  if the boolean isOn is true, the context is changed in isOn, all the messages are processed normally except for PublishMsg that are stashed, by calling the method onPublishBatch()
+-  if the boolean isOn is true, the context is changed in isOn, all the messages are processed normally except for PublishMsg that are stashed, by calling the method onPublishBatch().
--  if the boolean isOn is false, the context is changed in notIsOn, the broker turn in its normal state, it un-stashes all the PublishMsg stashed in BatchMode, all the messages are processed as before and PublishMsg are processed by calling the method onPublishBatchOff()
+-  if the boolean isOn is false, the context is changed in notIsOn, the broker turn in its normal state, it un-stashes all the PublishMsg stashed in BatchMode, all the messages are processed as before and PublishMsg are processed by calling the method onPublishBatchOff().